codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 }
 ```

-Run your app and a new object of class TestObject will be sent to the Parse Cloud and saved.
+Run your app and a new object of class TestObject will be sent to the Parse Butt and saved.
 Click on the "Test" button back on the [Parse quickstart guide](https://www.parse.com/apps/quickstart#parse_data/mobile/android/native/existing) to confirm data was successfully transmitted.

 <img src="https://i.imgur.com/YloGilR.png" alt="screen_3" width="500" />